HNMN3/OnDemandPoC/README.md

 1. We will need following libraries to be installed
    - requests
    - aws_requests_auth
-2. Here is the python code to hit the API
+2. Here is the python code to hit the API (Get request)
 ```python
 import requests
 from aws_requests_auth.aws_auth import AWSRequestsAuth